yiyi1026/Duora/README.md

 ### Answers

 Each answer, which contains attributes to id, question_id, author_id, body, is referenced to a specific question.
 Each answer belongs to a question and an author.
-RichTestEditor is used to implemented creating answers upon clicking the toggle answer button with Modal effect.
+RichTextEditor is used to implemented creating answers upon clicking the toggle answer button with Modal effect.

 The React component structure for answers is similar as that of questions: the AnswerIndex component renders a list of Answers as subcomponents.